Background

 - Service Canada

-Invited stakeholders are local, regional and provincial stakeholders who have a vested interest in workforce development, who are identified by the Regional Workforce Development Committees to contribute to particular meetings.
+Stakeholders invited to the RWDCs meetings included local, regional and provincial labour stakeholders with a vested interest in workforce development, who were identified by the Regional Workforce Development Committees (RWDCs) to contribute their perspectives on workforce development issues and action-oriented solutions in each of the ten regions of the province.

-Each Committee is part of the evaluation of a concurrent research project with the Future Skills Centre, “Testing and Evaluating the Impact of a New Workforce Development Model in Newfoundland and Labrador.”
+Each Committee was part of the evaluation of the concurrent research project funded by the Future Skills Centre, “Testing and Evaluating the Impact of a New Workforce Development Model in Newfoundland and Labrador.”